qupath/qupath-docs/docs/reference/faqs.rst

 Scripting & development
 =======================

-Where as the QuPath javadocs?
+Where are the QuPath javadocs?
 =============================

 At the time of writing, QuPath's javadocs aren't hosted anywhere - but it is planned to put them online at some point once they have been cleaned up accordingly.
 See `here <https://github.com/qupath/qupath/issues/230>`__ for the request.